AlexSergey/rockpack/README.md

 <a href="https://github.com/AlexSergey/rockpack/blob/master/packages/compiler/README.md" target="_blank">More details...</a>
 ***
+### @rockpack/ussr

-**@ rockpack/ussr** is a small library providing SSR.
+This is a small library providing SSR.
 Works with Redux, Apollo and other solutions.

 <a href="https://github.com/AlexSergey/rockpack/blob/master/packages/ussr/README.md" target="_blank">More details...</a>
 ***
+### @rockpack/tester

-**@rockpack/tester** is Jest with cool config, add-ons and fully compatible with TS / Babel.
+This is Jest with cool config, add-ons and fully compatible with TS / Babel.

 <a href="https://github.com/AlexSergey/rockpack/blob/master/packages/tester/README.md" target="_blank">More details...</a>
 ***
+### @rockpack/codestyle

-**@rockpack/codestyle** is an efficiently customized Eslint with many best practice rules and additions.
+This is an efficiently customized Eslint with many best practice rules and additions.

 <a href="https://github.com/AlexSergey/rockpack/blob/master/packages/codestyle/README.md" target="_blank">More details...</a>
 ***
+### @rockpack/logger

-**@rockpack/logger** is a logging system that will issue a report when an error occurs in the system.
+This is a logging system that will issue a report when an error occurs in the system.
 All actions that the user performed, buttons pressed, information about the OS, displays, browser, and more are recorded.
 This module allows you to understand the cause of the error.

 <a href="https://github.com/AlexSergey/rockpack/blob/master/packages/logger/README.md" target="_blank">More details...</a>
 ***
+### @rockpack/localazer

-**@rockpack/localazer** is a "correct" localization system for React applications that supports gettext so that localizers can work in a familiar environment.
+This is a "correct" localization system for React applications that supports gettext so that localizers can work in a familiar environment.

 <a href="https://github.com/AlexSergey/rockpack/blob/master/packages/localazer/README.md" target="_blank">More details...</a>
 ***
+### @rockpack/babel

-**@rockpack/babel** - helper module, babel presets.
+This is module helper, babel presets.

 <a href="https://github.com/AlexSergey/rockpack/blob/master/packages/babel/README.md" target="_blank">More details...</a>
 ***
 *In order to get more detailed info please follow each module links.*

 **Rockpack is completely free project.
 We are always open to collaboration and contributors.**